Ermegilius/reactOR/README.md

 npm run fyl
 ```

-5. Run "server" in another terminal:
+5. Run server in another terminal.

+- by default the app uses my server deployed on Render, but you can use your local server.
+- If you use local beck-end server change the URL in the data/globalVariables.
+- To run the local server use the following command:

 ```shell
 npm run server